 Start early and take five to six small meals so that your body does not starve.
 Cut down on carbs and eat more proteins.
 Eliminate aerated drinks and make sure your last meal is no later than 8 PM.
 If you feel the need for snacking, green salads would be your best bet.

-Fitness is not about having a certain body shape or size, but it is about staying healthy, active and functional.
+Fitness is not about having a specific body shape or size, but it is about staying healthy, active, and functional.
 A fit body is a well-nourished one that does not have any deficiencies.
-Unfortunately, even the best diets at times fall short of providing you certain nutrition.
+Unfortunately, even the best diets at times fall short of providing you with the correct nutrition.

 These shortfalls can be filled in by taking supplements such as Calcium and multivitamins.
-If you are specifically looking for an athletic body or abs, it is highly recommended that you take protein bars along with your high protein diet since protein catalyzes the muscle-building process.
+Suppose you are specifically looking for an athletic body or abs.
+In that case, it is highly recommended that you take protein bars along with your high protein diet since protein catalyzes the muscle-building process.

 Vegan protein bars are an ideal solution for those who avoid consuming meat.